SebDominguez/42-HODL/README.md

 ![Tape the washer on the base](./img/5.png)

-Now give it a gentle kiss with your hammer (no need to go full force strong guy, if you wrape the washer it's signe that you are doing it wrong)
+Now give it a gentle kiss with your thumb detector (no need to go full force strong guy, if you wrape the washer it's signe that you are doing it wrong)

 ![Tape the washer on the base](./img/6.png)